numpy/numpy/doc/source/user/c-info.beyond-basics.rst

 required functions in the ".f" member must be defined: nonzero, copyswap, copyswapn, setitem, getitem, and cast.
 The more functions in the ".f" member you define, however, the more useful the new data-type will be.
-It is very important to intialize unused functions to NULL.
+It is very important to initialize unused functions to NULL.
 This can be achieved using :c:func:`PyArray_InitArrFuncs` (f).

 Once a new :c:type:`PyArray_Descr` structure is created and filled with the